jneen/tnetstrings-ruby/README.md

 * Ruby, along with rake and bundler.
 * For testing, you will need a few gems, which will install automatically with a call to `bundle`

 To build the project, run `rake build`.
 To build and run tests, simply run `rake`.
-To see a nice graph representing the state machine parser, install graphviz and run `rake viz` (this will not invoke your C compiler, as it is entirely on the Ragel level).
+To see a nice graph representing the state machine parser, install graphviz and run `viewer=#{program to view a png} rake viz` (this will not invoke your C compiler, as it is entirely on the Ragel level).

 # OMG how could you possibly make such a n00bish mistake?
 Do you even know {C,ragel}?
 Fair warning.
 This is not only my first project using ragel, it is also my first project using C - I'm normally a scripting-language guy.
 If you are a more experienced developer (i.e. have written C code / designed a ragel state machine before), I would appreciate it a lot if you could let me know of any ways to improve my code.
 I'm always looking to improve my craft, and definitely appreciate any and all input.